Dysfunctional family: Specific examples

 There are certain times where families can become dysfunctional due to specific situational examples.
 Some of these include difficulty integrating into a new culture, strain in the relationship between nuclear and extended family members, children in a rebellion phase, and ideological differences in belief systems.

 Laundry List

-The program "Adult Children of Alcoholics" includes something labeled as a "Laundry List".
-The Laundry List is core literature of the program Adult Children of Alcoholics.
+The program Adult Children of Alcoholics includes a "Laundry List", core literature of the program.
 This list has 14 different statements that relate to being an adult child of a parent with an alcohol addiction.
 These statements provide commentary on how children have been affected by the trauma of having alcoholic parents.
 Some highlights of the statements include, "confusing love and pity", "having low self-esteem", and having a "loss of identity".
-The Laundry list is a helpful tool in group therapy in order to show families that they are not alone in their struggles.
+The Laundry List is a helpful tool in group therapy in order to show families that they are not alone in their struggles.
 Female children whose parents were alcoholics have an increased risk of developing depression.
 Male children of alcoholics are at a significantly higher risk for developing a substance use disorder.